-Understand what computation is happening inside the program Learn four testing techniques that "get in the way" of the desired computation c.)
+Understand what computation is happening inside the program Learn four testing techniques that "get in the way" of the desired computation b.)
+The Kernel Interface c.)
 The File System Interface d.)
 The Software Interface

 Learn how memory can cause applications to fail Learn how to effectively test the kernel through "controlled" testing